|Title||[View of south shore road]|

 |Collection||Alice Austen Photograph Collection|

 Original glass plate negative.
 View of a sidewalk, with a stone wall and trees in bloom on the right, and an unpaved road on the left.
 A row of trees and a row of fence posts line the edge of the road.
-In the middle distance at left, Julia Martin is seated in a horse-drawn carriage; she holds a whip in her left hand.
+In the middle distance at left, Julia Martin is seated in a horse-drawn village cart; she holds a whip in her left hand.

 (Keywords: New York)